On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-Notice the meaningful gap in performance between row 1 and 3 in Fig.~\ref{fig:ablation_val} for batch size 128, which disappears for batch size 512.
+From Fig.~\ref{fig:ablation_val}, we can see that disabling prototypes (row 6) negatively affects the performance of 5-shot (row 5), albeit slightly.
+Since for PNs the amount of gradient signal is the same with (row 5, Fig.4) or without (row 6, Fig.4) the computation of prototypes, we believe that this could be motivated by the increased misalignment between the training and test setup present in the ablation of row 6.
+Nonetheless, enabling the computation between all pairs increases the performance (row 7) and, importantly, enabling \emph{all} the ablations (row 3) completely recovers the performance lost by \pn.
+Note the meaningful gap in performance between row 1 and 3 in Fig.~\ref{fig:ablation_val} for batch size 128, which disappears for batch size 512.
 This is likely due to the number of positives available in an excessively small batch size.
-Since our vanilla NCA relies on using distance pairs and creates batches by simply sampling images randomly from the dataset, there is a limit to how small a batch can be (which depends on the number of classes of the dataset).
+Since our vanilla NCA creates batches by simply sampling images randomly from the dataset, there is a limit to how small a batch can be (which depends on the number of classes of the dataset).
 As an example, consider the extreme case of a batch of size 4.
 For the datasets considered, it is very likely that such a batch will contain no positive pairs for some classes.
-For a batch size of 128 and a training set of 64 classes, with a parameter-free sampler the NCA will have in expectation only one positive pair per class.
-Conversely, the NCA ablation with a fixed batch composition (\ie with a set number of images per class) will have a higher number of positive pairs (at the cost of a reduced number of classes per batch).
+Conversely, the NCA ablation with a fixed batch composition (\ie with a fixed number of images per class) will have a higher number of positive pairs (at the cost of a reduced number of classes per batch).
 This can explain the difference, as positive pairs constitute a less frequent (and potentially more informative) training signal.
-For the sake of simplicity, and since this only affects smaller batch sizes, we opted to use a vanilla, parameter-free sampler for the NCA in the rest of our experiments.

-The fact that every single ablation does not have much influence on the performance, but their combination does, could be explained by the number of distance pairs exploited by the individual ablations.
-Using the formulas described at the end of Section~\ref{sec:nca}, we compute the number of positives and negatives used for each ablation.
-For row 6 there are 480 positives and 14,880 negatives.
-For row 7 there are 576 positives and 20,170 negatives.
-In both cases, the number is significantly lower than the corresponding NCA, which gets 896 positives and 31,744 negatives, and this could explain the gap between row 6 (and 7) and row 3.
-Moreover, from row 5 (and 6) to row 7 we see a modest increase in performance, which can also be explained by the slightly larger number of distance pairs.
+In Appendix E we extend this discussion, commenting on the role of positive and negative distances.
+In Appendix H we also report the results of a second set of ablations to compare NCA and Matching Networks, which are analogous to the ones with Prototypical Networks we just described and lead to the same conclusions.